 ChildFund is the beneficiary of approximately 10 perpetual trusts created by donors, the assets of which are not in the possession of ChildFund.
 ChildFund has legally enforceable rights or claims to the income from the assets.
-The fair values of beneficial interest in perpetual trusts at June 30, 2011 and 2010 were \$9,421,580 and \$3,940,787, respectively.
-Net increases of \$378,678 and \$344,970 related to changes in fair values for the years ended June 30, 2011 and 2010, respectively, were reported in changes in permanently restricted net assets on the accompanying statements of activities.
-There was one perpetual trust valued at \$5,102,115 given to ChildFund during the year ended June 30, 2011, which is reflected in permanently restricted general contributions in the accompanying consolidated statement of activities.
+The fair values of beneficial interest in perpetual trusts at June 30, 2012 and 2011 were \$9,606,300 and \$9,421,580, respectively.
+Net increases of \$184,720 and \$378,678 related to changes in fair values for the years ended June 30, 2012 and 2011, respectively, were reported in changes in permanently restricted net assets on the accompanying statement of activities.
+There were no perpetual trusts given to ChildFund during the year ended June 30, 2012.

-(c) Charitable Remainder Trusts
+Charitable Remainder Trusts

-ChildFund is the beneficiary of approximately 7 charitable remainder trusts, the assets of which are not in the possession of ChildFund.
-The fair values of beneficial interests in charitable remainder trusts at June 30, 2011 and 2010 were \$3,189,641 and \$2,436,771.
-Changes in value of split interest agreements totaled \$752,870 and \$143,395 for the years ended June 30, 2011 and 2010, respectively and were recorded in temporarily restricted net assets on the accompanying statements of activities.
-There were no charitable remainder trusts given to ChildFund during the years ended June 30, 2011 and 2010.
+ChildFund is the beneficiary of approximately 6 charitable remainder trusts, the assets of which are not in the possession of ChildFund.
+The fair values of beneficial interests in charitable remainder trusts at June 30, 2012 and 2011 were \$2,912,956 and \$3,189,641.
+Changes in value of split interest agreements totaled (\$300,751) and \$752,870 for the years ended June 30, 2012 and 2011, respectively and were recorded in temporarily restricted net assets on the accompanying statement of activities.
+There was one charitable remainder trust valued at \$24,066 given to ChildFund during the year ended June 30, 2012, which is reflected in temporarily restricted major gifts and bequests in the accompanying consolidated statement of activities.
+There were no charitable remainder trusts given to ChildFund during the year ended June 30, 2011.

-(d) Fair Value Disclosures
+Fair Value Disclosures